What to do if…

 -

-Their full legal name, date of birth, passport details if known, where they were, who told you, and any contact info you’ve been given. -
+Note their full legal name, date of birth, passport details if known, citizenship or immigration status if known, where they were, who told you, when you were told, and every phone number, email address, hotel, hospital, police contact, tour company, or other contact you have been given. -

 -